etki/grac/README.md

 DELETE, otherwise it is kept intact and promoted to exception on application layer.
 It is possible to change that behavior using other-than-default interceptor.
+- The interface is not stable and may change from one minor release to another.
+It's almost certain that serialization manager will be rewritten, as well as return statuses scheme.

 ## Requirements